dionleung14/Employee-Database-Tracker/README.md

 ## Installation

-Installing npm packages of inquirer, mysql, and console.table are required for best performance of this
+Installing npm packages of inquirer, mysql, and console.table are required for best performance of this command line app.

 ## Usage